Bernard Hopkins vs. Chad Dawson: Summary

 The non-televised portion of the undercard was noted for featuring Dewey Bozella, who was fighting his first bout at the age of 52 after being incarcerated for a crime he did not commit for twenty-six years.
 Bozella, fighting at cruiserweight, defeated his opponent Larry Hopkins by unanimous decision in a four-round bout.
 Bozella will not fight again.

 Former welterweight champion Luis Collazo also fought on the non-televised undercard against junior middleweight contender Freddy Hernandez, who defeated him by unanimous decision.

 The three televised undercard bouts featured two former junior welterweight champions and a lightweight championship fight.
 In the first bout, fought at welterweight, Paulie Malignaggi defeated Orlando Lora in a lopsided ten-round decision.
 In the second fight, a twelve-rounder for the NABO junior welterweight championship and an elimination bout for the IBF title, undefeated Danny Garcia handed former WBO champion Kendall Holt his third loss in five fights by defeating him via split decision.
 In the second-to-last match of the evening, Antonio DeMarco defeated Jorge Linares to take his WBC lightweight championship.

-Result

-After an uneventful first round, controversy marred the second round and the fight itself.
-While in a clinch, Dawson pushed his shoulder into Hopkins to break it.
-Hopkins was lifted off the ground, stumbled back and fell through the ropes, landing awkwardly on his shoulder.
-Referee Pat Russell checked on Hopkins, who said he could continue "with one arm".
-Russell elected not to let Hopkins continue and stopped the fight, awarding Dawson a technical knockout.
-This was the first time Hopkins had been knocked out in his career.
-Hopkins and his promoter Richard Schaefer both said they would protest the result; Hopkins said a foul should have been called on Dawson and the result should have been a no contest.
-Dawson and his promoter Gary Shaw claimed that no matter what happens, he will not fight Hopkins again.
-Shaw said that the former champion "didn't want to fight."
-Hopkins later decided to seek a change from a no-contest to a disqualification of Dawson, which would have given him the victory.